Puerto Montt: Climate

 Puerto Montt has a wet oceanic climate (Köppen: Cfb) with heavy rainfall throughout the year but a drying trend in the summer.
 Although temperatures are consistently below 25 C, frosts are very rare and occur only a couple of times per month in the winter.
-For the 41st parallel south, closer to the equator than to the south pole, Puerto Montt is much cooler than areas further inland in terms of summer temperatures, due to cool ocean currents nearby.
-This is compounded by the lack of a sizeable landmass on those parallels in the southern hemisphere.
-That means that Puerto Montt has much cooler summers than areas at similar distances from the equator in the northern hemisphere.

 Economy

 Puerto Montt is the capital of the Los Lagos Region and the Llanquihue Province, and the main sea port at the lower end of Chile's western continental land.
 The city is the principal commercial, services, and financial hub of the Chilean Northern Patagonia—Zona Austral.
-As the geographic region's main port, Puerto Montt is often considered the 'capital' of Chilean Patagonia.

 Puerto Montt is also the gateway to the Chiloé Archipelago and Chiloé Island across the Chacao Channel, and the many other smaller islands in Chile's inland Sea of Chiloé.

 The city's economy is now based upon agriculture, cattle, and forestry on the surrounding islands, and fishing and salmon aquaculture in the fjords and nearby Pacific Ocean.

+History

+During the 19th century, before and after the founding of Puerto Montt, the extraction and commercialization of wood, mainly larch, was the main economic activity in the area.
+Other existing items since the creation of the city were, to a lesser extent, alcohol distilleries, grain oil factories, breweries and the sale of items imported from Germany or Valparaíso.
+Puerto Montt, as the capital, was vital in the entry and exit of merchandise to the area, since the seaway was the only way to get the products out - the train would only arrive in 1912.